 - Out-of-State: $280-$340 per unit

 Financial Aid Details

 The table below breaks down the types of financial aid, the percent of students receiving aid, and average amount of aid per student per year.

 |Receiving Student Loans||22%||$4,923|

 To support students and graduates, Rowan College at Gloucester County may offer student services like:

 Graduation & Transfer Rates

 Community colleges offer a variety of career and transfer options for students.
-The following table shows the graduation and transfer-out rates for Gloucester County College, versus those community colleges in New Jersey, which can be valuable information for determining which school to attend.
+The following table shows the graduation and transfer-out rates for Rowan College at Gloucester County, versus those community colleges in New Jersey, which can be valuable information for determining which school to attend.